-ATTENDANCE POLICY
+ATTENDANCE

 Our goal for student attendance is 100%.
 However, we realize students will be absent.
 Parents/Guardians are encouraged to stress the importance of good attendance.
-Students in grades kindergarten through seventh that arrive after 9:30am will be marked absent.
+Students in grades kindergarten through sixth that arrive after 9:30 am will be marked absent.
 The school retains the right to determine all excused or unexcused absences.

 - A. High School students will be considered absent for class periods that are missed. - B. Students who report to class late will be considered tardy. - C. All students are required to be within the school building during school hours.
 The only time a student may leave the school campus is with documented permission from the parent/guardian.
-Students must sign in and out at the reception window - D. The procedure for the enforcement and notification of the Fond du Lac Ojibwe School's attendance policy is: - 1.
-Two (2) cumulative absences will result in parent/guardian notification - 2.
-Four (4) cumulative absences in a semester will result in a mandatory parent/guardian conference with an attendance advocate and the building principal - 3.
+Students must sign in and out at the reception window. - D. The procedure for the enforcement and notification of the Fond du Lac Ojibwe School's attendance policy is: - 1.
+Two (2) consecutive unexcused absences will result in parent/guardian notification - 2.
+Three (3) cumulative absences in a quarter will result in one or more of the following: - a.
+Parent/guardian communication - b.
+Attendance letter - c.
+Families First referral - d.
+Family meeting - e.
+School linked mental health referral - f.
+Home visit - g.
+Family meeting with school administration - 3.
 Seven (7) cumulative absences will result in the student being referred to the Student Success Team.
 The Student Success Team will then make a recommendation to the superintendent.
 The recommendation can include but is not be limited to: - a.
 Re-evaluation - b.
 Referral to an alternative school program - c.
 Referral to the student's home school district - d.
 Referral to the Fond du Lac Tribal or home county court for truancy - e.
 Referral to the Fond du Lac and/or home county social services

-Infinite Campus Parent Portal is available to parents/guardians and provides messages regarding student tardiness and/or absenteeism.
+Infinite Campus Parent Portal is available to parents/guardians and provides messages regarding student tardiness and/or absences.